 Reason: To ensure adequate and safe access is achieved during the construction period.
-Policy: Local Development Plan - Policies 1 (National Park Purposes and Duty), 8 (Special Qualities), 11 (Protection of Biodiversity) and 15 (Conservation of the Pembrokeshire Coast National Park), Policy 30 (Amenity), Policy 53 (Impacts on Traffic) and Planning Policy Wales (Edition 10, December 2018) - Chapter 13 (Minimising and Managing Environmental Risks and Pollution).
+Policy: Local Development Plan 2 - Policies 1 (National Park Purposes and Duty), 8 (Special Qualities), 10 (Sites and Species of European Importance), 11 (Nationally Protected Sites and Species), 14 (Conservation of the Pembrokeshire Coast National Park), 30 (Amenity), 60 (Impacts on Traffic) and Planning Policy Wales (Edition 10, December 2018) - Chapter 6 (Distinctive and Natural Places).

 2. No development, demolition or site clearance shall take place until there has been submitted to and approved in writing by the local planning authority a scheme relating to the immediate landscape.
 The approved scheme shall include the following details:

 Arboricultural Impact Assessment (AIA)

 Arboricultural Method Statement (AMS)

 Landscaping details including:

-Hedgebank translocation

-Wildflower species details

-Landscape implementation and management

-Arboricultural observation and adherence confirmation

-The submitted scheme shall include a mix of larger growing tree species to include Oak, Aspen, Alder and Wild Cherry.
+Hedgebank translocation Wildflower species details Landscape implementation and management Arboricultural observation and adherence confirmation The submitted scheme shall include a mix of larger growing tree species to include Oak, Aspen, Alder and Wild Cherry.
+The development shall be carried out in accordance with the approved details.